Kuhn's Equivalence Theorem for Games in Product Form: Kuhn's equivalence theorem

 \section{Kuhn's equivalence theorem}

-Now, we are equipped to give, for games in product form, a statement and a proof of the celebrated Kuhn's equivalence theorem: when a player satisfies perfect recall, for any mixed W-strategy, there is an equivalent behavioral strategy (and the reciprocal).
+{ In this section, we provide, for games in product form, a statement and a proof of the celebrated Kuhn's equivalence theorem: when a player satisfies perfect recall, for any mixed W-strategy, there is an equivalent behavioral strategy (and the converse).
+We start by adapting, in~\S\ref{Perfect_recall}, the definition of perfect recall to games in product forms and by illustrating the soundness of this new definition with Proposition~\ref{prop:partial_causality}.} Then, in~\S\ref{Main_results}, we outline the main results.